 If you’re finding it tough to manage your money, here are 10 easy money rules that might help you get back on the straight and narrow.

-- and actually the most obvious, NEGOTIATE A GOOD PURCHASE PRICE.
+1. It sounds obvious, but NEGOTIATE A GOOD PURCHASE PRICE.
 Always be prepared to negotiate on the price of the property.
 We recommend a subtle approach, because selling agents are human beings after all, and have sold price evidence to support your argument to hand if you need it.
 Don’t ever rush into the process.
 If you’re nor confident about your negotiating skills, consider employing a buyer’s agent.
 If you’re bidding at auction, then you must know your limit before arriving and always, always stop there.
 If you can’t afford it now you won’t be able to afford it if your hit upon hard times and the stress alone will be tough to handle!

 Call us today on 1300 077 766 or email email@example.com